Harsha0130/Snake_game/README.md

 Day 20
 1. Create a snake body
 2. Move the snake
-3. Create the snake food
+3. Create the snake food (1.
+Dividing into packages snake.py and main.py )

 Day 21